logo

 Supplements fed to milking cows are maize silage, good quality silage and baleage and PKE30 molasses blend.
 Baleage is fed to dry stock, plus PKE may be used for the young stock over the summer if necessary.

-The predominant Kikuyu pasture base affects the metabolisable energy, (ME), of pasture particularly over mating in late spring and in the autumn.
+The predominant Kikuyu pasture base affects the metabolisable energy, (ME), of pasture, particularly over mating in late spring and in the autumn.
 Experience has shown that cows will lose weight at these time on pasture only so supplementation is carried out all year round to ensure that the intake of ME is adequate.

 • Cropping

-The ongoing pasture renewal programme to replace Kikuyu with a rescue, Chicory and white and red Clover mix has about 8-9% of the farm being cropped each year.
+The ongoing pasture renewal programme to replace Kikuyu with a fescue, Chicory and white and red Clover mix has about 8-9% of the farm being cropped each year.
 The ideal process is still a work in progress and the weather and soil conditions each spring have an impact on exactly what is done.

 The cropping programme involves spraying out the Kikuyu in the spring and planting with a chicory and clover mix for summer feed.
-This is then under sown with annual Ryegrass in the autumn and re-sown Turnips the following spring for the summer, before being planted in permanent pasture.
+This is then under sown with annual Ryegrass in the autumn and re-sown with turnips the following spring for the summer, before being planted in permanent pasture.
 This rotation seems to result in good permanent pasture that persists.

 Each year about 16-18% of the milking area, (up to about 20 ha), is sown in summer crops.